 That also makes mid-layers easy to pack.
 However, lighter weight can also mean less warmth.
 If you want something with great insulation, try to get a heavier layer when possible.

 Useful Tips & Resources

 Layers are key to a successful day on the slopes.
 They give you the versatility to adapt to changing conditions while also ensuring that you’re fully prepared for anything that comes your way.

 Layers in and of themselves offer a tremendous amount of versatility, but a mid-layer is perhaps the most versatile.
 A mid-layer provides extra warmth on cold days, but it can also function as an outer shell in spring or a light jacket in other non-skiing situations.

 Depending on which type of material you get for a mid-layer, you also need to know how to wash it properly.
-Natural fibers can be easy to mess up in a wash. and ski clothing tends to require additional care.
+Natural fibers can be easy to mess up in a wash, and ski clothing requires additional care.
 Check out this write-up for more information on the topic.

 The video below has some good information on mid-layer basics if you aren’t familiar.

 The ibex Wool Aire Hoodie is my pick for the best mid-layer for skiing this season.
 This is a very versatile item that can provide you with a solid layer of insulation or be used as a shell when the conditions allow.
 It’s comfortable and effective.

 Every skier should have at least one good mid-layer in their closet.
 You might not use it every day, but it will come in very handy when you need it.
 The models here are the best you can currently find.